NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Dry-run resolvers MAY store the dry-run validation status if they want to support end-to-end testing as discussed in (#opt-in).

+### Inconsistencies in the dry-run DS {#dry-run-ds-inconsistencies}

+If a dry-run DS consists of multiple DS records and not all of them use a dry-run DS Type Digest algorithm, the DS records with a dry-run DS Type Digest algorithm MUST be ignored by dry-run resolvers.
+This means that in this case, DNSSEC validation continues only with the non dry-run DS records.

 ### Use of aggressive negative caching {#negative-caching}